nicklockwood/iRate/README.md

 The button label for the button to dismiss the rating prompt without rating the app.

+    @property (nonatomic, copy) NSString *neverButtonLabel;

+The button label for the button to dismiss the rating prompt without rating the app if the `promptAgainForEachNewVersion` options is set to NO.

     @property (nonatomic, copy) NSString *rateButtonLabel;

 The button label for the button the user presses if they do want to rate the app.